starikovm/phpunit-documentation-new/source/code-coverage-analysis.rst

 It is mandatory to configure a *whitelist* for telling PHPUnit which sourcecode files to include in the code coverage report.
-This can either be done using the ``--whitelist`` commandline option or via the configuration file (see :numref:`appendixes.configuration.whitelisting-files`).
+This can either be done using the ``--whitelist`` commandline option or via the configuration file (see :ref:`appendixes.configuration.whitelisting-files`).

-Optionally, all whitelisted files can be added to the code coverage report by setting ``addUncoveredFilesFromWhitelist="true"`` in your PHPUnit configuration (see :numref:`appendixes.configuration.whitelisting-files`).
+Optionally, all whitelisted files can be added to the code coverage report by setting ``addUncoveredFilesFromWhitelist="true"`` in your PHPUnit configuration (see :ref:`appendixes.configuration.whitelisting-files`).
 This allows the inclusion of files that are not tested yet at all.
-If you want to get information about which lines of such an uncovered file are executable, for instance, you also need to set ``processUncoveredFilesFromWhitelist="true"`` in your PHPUnit configuration (see :numref:`appendixes.configuration.whitelisting-files`).
+If you want to get information about which lines of such an uncovered file are executable, for instance, you also need to set ``processUncoveredFilesFromWhitelist="true"`` in your PHPUnit configuration (see :ref:`appendixes.configuration.whitelisting-files`).

 .. note::